 The handsome complex has a shared living area, a freshwater infinity pool, outdoor cinema, treatment rooms and a yoga dome set within the lush gardens.
 It was designed by Gorrow’s brother, Ksubi creator George Gorrow, who is also behind equally stylish Bali hotel The Slow.

-While you won’t be able to visit for a few more months, Soma has just released its retreats program for 2021.
 The immersive, multi-day packages take guests through a range of holistic sessions – from yoga and meditation to coaching and mentoring, massage and acupuncture.
 Meals are made in-house and are based on Ayurvedic principles.

 “There’s a huge level of benefit you can get in a short period of time,” says Gorrow.
 “For example, if someone already has a daily meditation practice, that’s a fantastic thing to do, but during an intensive retreat the benefits you might usually get in three to six months you can see in a few days.”